Kahn Duncan Mallett

 Always just an email away, am very eager to develop strong communication skills with all walks of life.

-Recent Articles
+Recent Articles and Podcast Appearances

 As a member for the Australian Film Critic Association (AFCA), I enjoy writing critical reviews on the film, theatre, and television landscape.
 At the heart of my writing I am looking for what theme or message each piece of media is trying to tell its audience - can they learn something, can they laugh at something, or can they be moved by something?